bsc-mem/Mess-simulator/Integrated/README.md

 Currenty Mess simulator is integrated with the following CPU simulators:

 - ZSim as a representative of event-based simulator.
 This directory is the integration done during Mess study.
+- gem5 as a representative of cycle-accurate simulator
+- OpenPiton Metro-MPI as a representative of RTL simulator
 - ZSim+Standalone as a representative of event-based simulator.
 This repository is updated version of ZSim directory.
 We keep this dircotry updated as we update the standalone version.
-- gem5 as a representative of cycle-accurate simulator
-- OpenPiton Metro-MPI as a representative of RTL simulator
+We strongly suggest ZSim users to use this integration to avoid misconfiguration.
+The original integration has some values hardcoded that can lead to wrong evaluation.